-Just supplementing with antioxidant omega-3 fatty acids can extend a woman’s childbearing years and improve egg quality, even when it’s only done for a short time. x
+Simply supplementing with antioxidant omega-3 fatty acids can extend a woman’s childbearing years and improve egg quality, even when it’s only done for a short time. x

 Improve oxidative stress levels

-- Test your oxidative stress levels
+- An oxidative stress test

 - Reducing lifestyle choices that increase oxidative stress